By Tim Lambert

 RUSSIA IN THE 19th CENTURY

 Paul was followed by his son Alexander I (1801-1825).
 Alexander reformed the government.
 He also created new schools and 5 new universities in Russia.
 In 1805 Alexander joined the fight against Napoleon.
-However, the Russians were defeated and in 1807 the Tsar made peace.
+However, the Russian Empire was defeated and in 1807 the Tsar made peace.
 In 1808-09 Russia fought Sweden.
 Alexander captured Finland.
 However, he agreed to rule Finland as a ‘Grand Duke’, not a Tsar.
 The Finns were allowed to have their own assembly similar to a parliament.

 Following the events of December 1825, the new Tsar Nicholas I (1825-1855) was determined to stamp out any revolutionary movements.
 He formed a police force to detect revolutionaries.
 All writings were rigorously censored.
 In 1830 Poland (which was ruled by Russia) rose in rebellion.
 The rebellion was ruthlessly crushed.
 Furthermore, in 1849 the Tsar intervened in the Austro-Hungarian Empire to crush a Hungarian uprising.

 The British and French landed in Crimea on 14 September 1854.
 They won a victory at the River Alma on 20 September 1854 but they failed to take Sevastopol.
 On 25 October 1854, the Russians attacked at the Battle of Balaklava but were repulsed.
 They tried again on 5 November 1854 at Inkerman but again they were repulsed.
 The Allies dug in for a long siege.
-However, the British army was unprepared and suffered terribly during the Russian Winter.
-On 26 January 1855, the kingdom of Piedmont-Sardinia declared war on Russia.
+However, the British army was unprepared and suffered terribly during the winter.
+On 26 January 1855, the kingdom of Piedmont-Sardinia declared war on the Russian Empire.

 Alexander II was a reforming Tsar.
 His great achievement was to abolish serfdom in 1861.
 The peasants received some land from the landowners.
 However, the landowners were compensated for their loss, and peasants were made to pay in installments.
 So the peasants were burdened with heavy payments for many years.
 Furthermore, in 1864, Alexander set up locally elected councils called zemstvos.
 Also in 1864, the judiciary was made independent.